step-security-bot/mpg/docs/index.md

     }
     ```

+A [JSON Schema](config.schema.json) for the configuration file is available for editors that support it.

 ### Environment Variables

 Configuration is also possible using environment variables.
 For example, these environment variables would replicate the default configuration of __mpg__: